Late-time cosmology with phantom dark-energy in $f(Q)$ gravity: cosmology: a brief overview

 where $H\equiv\dot{a}/a$ is the Hubble function, dot denotes derivative with respect to cosmic time $t$ and $\rho_m$, $p_m$ are the energy density and pressure of the matter perfect fluid respectively.
 Finally, the full set of cosmological solutions close with the matter conservation equation \be \dot{\rho}_m+3H(\rho_m+p_m)=0. \ee Let us note here, that in an FRW background the nonmetricity scalar $Q$ becomes $Q=6H^2$.
 We can rewrite (\ref{Fr1}), (\ref{Fr2}) as

 where we have defined the effective dark energy sector, \ie the dark energy density and pressure, as \cite{Anagnostopoulos:2022gej}

 Following \cite{Anagnostopoulos:2021ydo} we adopt the proposed general form of the function $f(Q)$, which has the expression \cite{Anagnostopoulos:2021ydo} \be f(Q)=Qe^{\lambda \frac{Q_{0}}{Q}}, \ee where $\lambda$ is a dimensionless free parameter and $Q_{0}=6H^{2}_{0}$ with $H_{0}$ the current value of the Hubble parameter.
 Note that the parameter $\lambda$ is the only free parameter of the model and for $\lambda =0$, the cosmological equations reduce to the ones of GR.
 Additionally, the aforementioned model provide very interesting and satisfactory observational fit for $\lambda \neq 0$, even in the case where a cosmological constant is absent \cite{Anagnostopoulos:2021ydo}.
+At this point, let us mention that although $f(R)$ or $f(T)$ gravity have many advantages and more specifically some of them can fit the observational data in a very efficient way, the newly proposed extended gravity, namely $f(Q)$ gravity with the exponential form \ref{qform}, has a very interesting cosmological behavior.
+Beyond the fact that it might be preferred at least by some cosmological datasets, \eg overperforms the concordance model \cite{Anagnostopoulos:2021ydo}, could solve the $H_0$ tension \cite{Anagnostopoulos:2021ydo,Heisenberg:2022gqk} and satisﬁes trivially the BBN constraints \cite{Anagnostopoulos:2022gej}, it does not face the cosmological constant problem, since it does not include a hidden cosmological constant inside the $f(Q)$ form \ref{qform}, since there is not a parameter value limit which recovers $\Lambda$.
+Additionally it maintains the same number of free parameters with $\Lambda$CDM cosmology, without the need of extra parameters, and moreover in the far past, namely for $z\gg 1$, it has General Relativity as a limit in the absence of a cosmological constant.
+Thus, with these features at hand, the exponential $f(Q)$ model, in general, may constitute a very promising alternative to the concordance model.

 Using the fact that $f_{Q}=e^{\lambda \frac{Q_{0}}{{Q}}}-\lambda \frac{Q_{0}}{{Q}}e^{\lambda \frac{Q_{0}}{{Q}}}$ and $f_{QQ}=\lambda^{2} \frac{Q_{0}^{2}}{{Q}^{3}}e^{\lambda \frac{Q_{0}}{{Q}}}$ and substituting in (\ref{endende}) and (\ref{presde}) we obtain